iangullo/mudclub/README.md

 TODO
 ==
-* Add slider to task view to switch between tasks of a session in the modal.
 * Manage statistics associated to events
 * Export/import from Excel of drills & training sessions (matches in future).
 * TLS certificate for additional security.